Town Homes at Fairways Edge

 No analysis available

-I searched the public remarks for explicit elevator language such as "elevators," "lifts," "multiple elevators," or a stated count, but found none.
-The listings describe townhomes with garages, yards, and community amenities, but nothing about elevator access.
+I searched the public remarks for explicit elevator language such as "elevators," "lifts," "multiple elevators," or a stated count, and found nothing.
+Given these are townhomes with attached garages and no references to shared vertical circulation, there is no evidence to support elevators.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.